UPPMAX/HPC-python/docs/day2/install_packages.rst

 - Local installation, always available for the version of Python you had active when doing the installation
     - ``pip install --user [package name]``
 - Isolated environment.
-See next session
+See next session.
     - virtual environents provided by python
     - conda

 Normally you want reproducibility and the safe way to go is with isolated environments specific to your different projects.

-.. admonition:: Use cases of local general packages
+.. admonition:: Use cases of local _general_ packages

    - Packages, missing in the loaded Python module, that would not be specific for a research project.
    - Comment: You can include the package in a virtual environment as well.